archiesarck/flipbook/README.md

 # flipbook
-Language to convert set of images to video/pdf (HASURA Tech Task)
+Language to convert set of images to video/pdf.

 # Dependecies
 * opencv (python)